 Legal review of the franchise agreement

-You have now decided to take the plunge, perhaps give up your job and invest your life savings, and become a franchisee.
+Picture the scene: you've decided to take the plunge, perhaps give up your job, invest significant capital, and become a franchisee.
 You like and trust the franchisor and, to date, you have understood every piece of information given to you and are looking forward to undertaking training and starting your new franchise business.
-You are then landed with a 30+ (and sometimes 60-80+) page franchise agreement which appears totally one-sided and which you are told is non-negotiable.
+You are then landed with a 30-page (and sometimes 60-80+) franchise agreement which appears totally one-sided and which you are told is non-negotiable.
 You are then told (or at least you should be) that you need to instruct a solicitor.

-Most people only come into contact with a solicitor when they are selling their house, divorcing their spouse, making a will or if they need to go to court.
-All negative experiences!
+Most people only come into contact with a solicitor when they are selling their house, divorcing their spouse, making a will or if they need to go to court: not always positive experiences!
 So how do you choose a solicitor to review the franchise agreement?
 Well you do not go back to the solicitor who dealt with your house conveyance or your grandmother's estate.
-Almost all solicitors today are specialists in particular fields of the law and franchising is no exception.
+Almost all solicitors today are specialists in particular fields of the law - and franchising is no exception.

 A full list of solicitors who are accredited by the British Franchise Association (bfa) to provide specialist legal advice can be found in the accredited franchise solicitor listings.
 You should agree the fee and the timetable in advance and ask them to tell you how much franchising work they do so that you are sure that you are dealing with their franchising expert and not an inexperienced person working for the accredited firm.
 It is usually not necessary to meet the solicitor and therefore it does not matter where they are located – everything can be done by post, e-mail and telephone.

 The experience should not be a negative one and should assist you to make an informed commercial decision as to whether to proceed with the franchise.
-However, having the contract reviewed is only one aspect of the due diligence process which you need to undertake, the most important part of which is to speak to as many existing franchisees as possible, a full list of whom should be given to you by the franchisor.
 Your solicitor may also be able to make general comments about the franchise.

-Whilst a well drafted, ethical franchise agreement does not make a good franchisor (there is a lot more to it than that), a franchisor that has not made the effort to take proper legal advice and to have a document prepared that is well thought out and drafted by an experienced franchise solicitor, should be viewed with caution!
+While a well-drafted, ethical franchise agreement does not make a good franchisor (there is a lot more to it than that), a franchisor that has not made the effort to take proper legal advice and to have a document prepared that is well thought out and drafted by an experienced franchise solicitor, should be viewed with caution!